grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 Before we go into details we need to cover the two major concepts in the UI extensions feature of Grafana.

 1. Extension point - a place in the UI where plugins can provide new functionality to the end user.
 Examples of extension points are the dashboard panel menu or toolbar in explore.
-2. Extensions - New functionality, ususally registered by an app plugin, that will be displayed at an extension point.
+2. Extensions - New functionality, usually registered by an app plugin, that will be displayed at an extension point.
 Examples of extensions are the possibility to create an incident directly from the dashboard panel menu.

 ![panel menu](https://user-images.githubusercontent.com/172951/242723354-a10d6238-22f1-4458-b85e-ac3c7f014b22.png)